PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/DataModel/ModificationTracking.md

 ## Introduction

 Sometimes developers want to keep track about modifications of a row in their table.
-MARVIN framework has a built in solution to keep track about creation, update and deletion time.
+MORYX framework has a built in solution to keep track about creation, update and deletion time.
 So another implicit feature is that you can mark a row as deleted without to get rid of the row.

-To make an entity trackable you just need to derive from [ModificationTrackedEntityBase](Marvin.Model.ModificationTrackedEntityBase).
+To make an entity trackable you just need to derive from [ModificationTrackedEntityBase](Moryx.Model.ModificationTrackedEntityBase).

 ````cs
 public class PersonEntity : ModificationTrackedEntityBase